s-urbaniak/terraform-dev/README.md

 ```

 If the connection still fails, verify that your local ssh key algorithm is accepted by the server.
-Check the server sshd logs.
+Check the server sshd logs for details.